-Because it is a directive, the Capital Requirements Directive of 26 June 2013, as amended (CRD IV), had to be transposed into German law.
-The relevant legal provisions were adopted in the KWG and subsidiary regulations (see German legislation).
+Because it is a directive, the Capital Requirements Directive has to be transposed into German law (see also CRD/CRR, German legislation).

-By contrast, as a regulation, the Capital Requirements Regulation, also enacted on 26 June 2013, is directly applicable law and does not require national transposition, other than with respect to the options and discretions contained in it.
+By contrast, as a regulation, the Capital Requirements Regulation is directly applicable law and does not require national transposition, other than with respect to the options and discretions contained in it.

 The key elements of the capital requirements set forth in the CRR are:

-- the own funds requirements, such as for credit and market risk,
+- the own funds requirements, such as for credit, counterparty and market risk,

 - the limitation of concentration risk through upper limits on large exposures, and

 - the leverage ratio.

 Liquidity requirements are addressed, for instance, by the liquidity coverage ratio (LCR) and the requirements regarding a net stable funding ratio (NSFR).
 In addition to the minimum requirements, the supervisory authorities request for supplementary capital and liquidity requirements that are geared to the risk position of each credit institution (see also Supervisory practice).